• Bloglovin

 Parmesan Steamed Egg Custard

-The version Jenny & Teri share in their book is similar to the Japanese dish from my birthday dinner with some dashi, soy sauce, and mirin.
-For my Easter brunch inspiration, I’ve put a spin on the traditionally simpler Chinese version, adding vegetable broth, freshly grated parmesan cheese, and spring vegetables.
+The version Jenny & Teri share in their book is similar to the Japanese chawanmushi from my birthday dinner with some dashi, soy sauce, and mirin.
+For my Easter brunch, I took the method from their book, and added what I had on hand: vegetable broth, freshly grated parmesan cheese, and spring vegetables.

 If shelling peas isn’t your thing, you can feel free to use whatever fresh vegetables you’ve got on hand, or leave out the vegetables all together.
 No matter what you do, these custards take only about 5 minutes of hands on time – leaving you free to spend the rest of your Sunday morning hiding eggs (or, in my case, shopping at the Alameda Point Antiques Faire).